nrajmec/LionsBot/README.md

 1. Open POSTMAN online or dektop application
 2. Follow below commands to see the desired output
-3. Before proceeding go to "Authorization" tab and use below login and password
+3. Before proceeding go to "Authorization" tab and use below login-password
-	a.
+	a. admin-admin
+	b. user-admin

 GET => /customers
 	1. admin - Success